Skip to main content

 • limit the images that are zipped together in the case all images are being zipped (no images in request).

-If there was an error during zipping or selecting files the error will be returned as simple text, so please keep this in mind when testing for now.
+If there was an error during zipping or selecting files the error will be returned as simple text, so please keep this in mind.